Open Access Funding

 - Make use of TU Delft Open Access Fund.
 Currently 787 articles are sponsored with support of the Fund.

 If publishing at a publishers platform is not an option you must archive your final author's version in Delft Repository, (the green way to open access).
 This is in alligment with TU Delft policy on open access publishing and Plan S.

 The TU Delft Open Access Fund will be distributed on a ‘first come, first served’ basis.
 Authors can submit a request if they meet the following criteria:

-- The contribution for an Open Access book is maximized at € 4,500.
+- As of 1 January 2023, the contribution for an Open Access book is maximized at € 5,000.
 When applying for a contribution for an open access book, always enclose the (provisional) contract with a publisher.